jason85914/TakeHomeAssignment/README.md

 ## Project Description

-This project is a Python API service that retrieves financial data from AlphaVantage API, processes the data, and stores it in a local database.
+This project is a Python API service that retrieves financial data from AlphaVantage API  for the recent two weeks, processes the data, and stores it in a local database.
 It also provides two API endpoints to retrieve financial data and statistics.

 ## Tech Stack